vaperrin98/beautiful-jekyll/index.md

 We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life that much (well, until that happens to you).

 For the median house price alone, we see that it is very efficient to predict the anxiety score, but not the other scores.
-FINISH THAT

 In terms of gross annual pay, it is not surprising to find that earning more money can help reducing your anxiety, as well as increasing your happiness.
 However, you're not more satisfied with your life if you earn more.